PaintYourDragon/orb/README.md

 ``result = input * scale / 65536;``

 Where ``input`` is a 16-bit value (signed or unsigned), and ``scale`` is 0 to 65536.
 The interim result of the multiplication expands into 32-bit space, and the division brings it back down to 16-bit fixed-point units.
 This only works reliably with scaling down, not up.
 It is **vitally important** to keep that divide intact and NOT be L33T with a right-shift operation!
 The compiler, even at a vanilla no-optimization setting, will handle this with an arithmetic shift right instruction that preserves the sign of the input, typically 1 cycle.
 Division by an arbitrary integer can be an expensive multi-cycle operation, but division by powers-of-two is recognized and automatically handled efficiently.

-For each pixel row, 3 such scalings are needed to get an initial (X,Y,Z) of the leftmost pixel.
-For each column, given the unit-sphere-ness of the situation, the horizontal and depth vector contributions can be merged (it won’t overflow 32-bit space) and only a single divide (shift, really) is needed between them (times three, for X,Y,Z axes):

-``result = ((input1 * scale1) + (input2 * scale2)) / 65536;``

-I haven’t gone in there and looked at the disassembled result, but this looks like an opportunity for the multiply-accumulate instructions present on some chips, where the multiply and add occur in a single cycle rather than two separate instructions/cycles.

 ## Some Texture Map Notes